PengSyuChen/CAV/ReadMe.md

 @inproceedings{chen2025cav,
-   title={Class Activation Values: Lucid and Faithful Visual Interpretations for CLIP-based Text-Image Retrievals}, author={Pengxu Chen and Huazhong Liu and Jihong Ding and Xinghao Huang and Shaojun Zou and Laurence T. Yang}, booktitle={ACM SIGIR International Conference on Research and Development in Information Retrieval}, year={2025}, pages={844-853}, doi={10.1145/3726302.3729923}
+   title={Class Activation Values: Lucid and Faithful Visual Interpretations for CLIP-based Text-Image Retrievals}, author={Pengxu Chen and Huazhong Liu and Jihong Ding and Xinghao Huang and Shaojun Zou and Laurence T. Yang}, booktitle={Proceedings of the ACM SIGIR International Conference on Research and Development in Information Retrieval}, year={2025}, pages={844-853}, doi={10.1145/3726302.3729923}